octobercms/docs/3.x/cms/themes/partials.md

+---
+subtitle: Chunks of HTML code that are used anywhere throughout your website.
+---
 # Partials

-Partials contain reusable chunks of code that are used anywhere throughout your website.
-They are useful for elements that repeat on different pages or layouts.
+Partials are useful for elements that repeat on different pages or layouts.
 One such example is a page footer used across different [page layouts](layouts.md).
 Partials are also a key ingredient when [updating the page content with AJAX](../ajax/update-partials.md).

 Partial templates files reside in the **partials** directory in your theme.
 Partial files should have the **htm** extension.
 Next is an example of the simplest possible partial.